richardbvu/gym-fear/README.md

 # About the project

-A gym website that provides a comprehensive resource for membership options, fitness classes, class scheduling, and a gallery.
+A gym website offering detailed information on membership plans, fitness classes, class schedules, and includes a gallery.

 Live Demo : [Live Demo](https://gym-fear-zeta.vercel.app/)